Isa-rentacs/architecture-center/docs/patterns/cqrs.md

 Separation of the read and write stores also allows each to be scaled appropriately to match the load.
 For example, read stores typically encounter a much higher load than write stores.

-Some implementations of CQRS use the [Event Sourcing pattern][event-sourcing].
+Some implementations of CQRS use the [Event Sourcing pattern](./event-sourcing.md).
 With this pattern, application state is stored as a sequence of events.
 Each event represents a set of changes to the data.
 The current state is constructed by replaying the events.
 In a CQRS context, one benefit of Event Sourcing is that the same events can be used to notify other components &mdash; in particular, to notify the read model.
 The read model uses the events to create a snapshot of the current state, which is more efficient for queries.
 However, Event Sourcing adds complexity to the design.

 Benefits of CQRS include: